fboyle2001/SixthFormApp/README.md

 Current released version is v1.0.1. \
 There is no current project.

-## Contributing
-There are two main ways to contribute:
-- Issues.
-Ensure they have a sensible title and are descriptive of the error/feature.
-Then tag them appropriately with either bug, enhancement, invalid, question or security.
-These will then be reviewed and either be answered, marked accordingly, scheduled in a project or acknowledged.
-- Pull requests.
-If you wish to solve an existing issue, fork the repository.
-Then make the necessary changes and submit a pull request and request that it is reviewed.
-It can then be merged to the latest version branch for testing and then release.
-Ensure the pull request is descriptive of changes and the code is commented and follows a similar style to the rest of the code in the repository.

 # Credits
 App designed and produced by:
 - Finlay Boyle